mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 //        HandleKeypress(), before the menus get them.
 // BUG: Windows only -- font sizes are not consistent with Mac font sizes (known problem with Qt, but
 //        fix is to set them manually)
+// BUG: Tempo slider should go to initial value when double-clicked (subclass from MySlider).
+//      Note: currently MySlider always goes to zero.
+Need to add a member variable for initial value.

 ===========================
 Mike's current TODO list (lower priority):